-Many expect this to be a defensive selection, but don't be surprised if O.J.
-Howard is the pick.
-This may seem early for a tight end, but Howard is the most complete tight end prospect we've seen in a very long time, and it would be a major stunner to me if he fell out of the top 10.
-Howard would give Marcus Mariota another dynamic weapon to work with, making Mariota even more dangerous in the red zone, which is scary.
+Many expect this to be a defensive selection, but don't be surprised if Mike Williams is the pick.
+This may seem early for Williams because he didn't test well at the combine, but believe it or not, there are still teams that study film to determine where they have prospects on their board.
+Williams would give Marcus Mariota another dynamic weapon to work with, making Mariota even more dangerous in the red zone, which is scary.

 *** OTHER 2017 NFL DRAFT POSSIBILITIES: ***

-1. Mike Williams, WR - It appears as though the Titans want an offensive weapon to help Marcus Mariota.
+1. O.J.
+Howard, TE - It appears as though the Titans want an offensive weapon to help Marcus Mariota.
 Howard is a better prospect than Williams, so he could be the choice even though it's a bit early for a tight end.

 2. Marshon Lattimore, CB - I have the Titans taking a cornerback with their second first-round choice, but perhaps they'll opt for a corner at No. 5 overall instead.

 Rd.
 1, Pk.
 18

 The Titans had a big need at cornerback before they released Jason McCourty.
 That void is even greater now, so it would be a surprise if Tennessee didn't use one of its opening-round selections on a corner.